Iwasawa Decomposition for Lie Superalgebras: Introduction

+Restricted root systems coming from supersymmetric pairs were used in \cite{sergeev2004deformed} to construct new families of Calogero-Moser-Sutherland systems which are completely integrable.
+In at the end of Section 6, we explain a relationship between the deformed root systems used in \cite{sergeev2004deformed} and the restricted root systems obtained from supersymmetric pairs.

 We now explain what will be shown.
-Let $V$ be a vector space with a symmetric bilinear form, and $R\sub V\setminus\{0\}$ a finite irreducible generalized reflection root system (GRRS) (see \cref{sec_defs} for full definitions).
+Let $V$ be a vector space with a symmetric bilinear form, and $R\sub V\setminus\{0\}$ a finite irreducible generalized reflection root system (GRRS) (see Definition \ref{sec_defs} for full definitions).
 GRRSs were defined in \cite{gorelik2017generalized}.
 Finite GRRSs are a very mild generalization of generalized root systems (GRSs) as defined in \cite{serganova1996generalizations}, and they are more suitable for our purposes.
-An irreducible GRRS should be viewed as the root system of an (almost) simple basic Lie superalgebra $\g$.
+An irreducible GRRS should be viewed as the root system of a basic (almost) simple Lie superalgebra $\g$.

 Now let $\theta$ be an automorphism of $V$ preserving both the form and $R$.
-This automorphism may come from a semisimple automorphism of $\g$, and if $\theta$ comes from an involution of $\g$ then it would be of order 2.
+This automorphism may come from a semisimple automorphism of $\g$, and if $\theta$ comes from an involution of $\g$ then it will be of order 2.
 Write $S\sub R$ for those roots fixed by $\theta$.
-A root $\alpha\in R$ is odd if the corresponding root space in $\g$ is odd.
-The following theorem is our main technical result upon which all other results are based. \begin{thm} Let $T\sub S$ be the smallest subset of $S$ containing all odd roots of $S$ and such that if $\alpha\in T,\beta\in S$ with $(\alpha,\beta)\neq0$, then $\beta\in T$.
-Then we have one of the following possibilities for $T$: \begin{itemize} \item $T=\emptyset$; \item $T=\{\pm\alpha\}$ for an isotropic root $\alpha$; \item $T\sub\span(T)$ is an finite irreducible GRRS containing at least one odd root. \end{itemize} \end{thm}
+A root $\alpha\in R$ is odd if the corresponding root space in $\g$ is odd (for the definition of odd roots in terms of GRRSs, see Definition \ref{defn_real_imag_odd}).
+The following theorem is the main technical result upon which all other results are based. \begin{Theorem} Let $T\sub S$ be the smallest subset of $S$ containing all odd roots of $S$ and such that if $\alpha\in T,\beta\in S$ with $(\alpha,\beta)\neq0$, then $\beta\in T$.
+Then we have one of the following possibilities for $T$: \begin{itemize} \item $T=\emptyset$; \item $T=\{\pm\alpha\}$ for an isotropic root $\alpha$; \item $T\sub\span(T)$ is a finite irreducible GRRS containing at least one odd root. \end{itemize} \end{Theorem}